n3ur0mancera/ZechBronw/README.md

 + I will include my dark programs

 Because of consecutive storm here in our country.
-The update will on December
+The update will on February

 ![zVirus Created By: Zech Bron](https://raw.githubusercontent.com/ZechBron/zVirus-Gen/zVirus/IMG_20200927_175911.png)